scitt-community/.github/README.md

 ## SCITT Community Meetings:
 + SCITT Community Meetings: We are working on scheduling our kickoff meeting.
 Cadence and time of meeting to be discussed during kickoff meeting
-- Link to meeting agenda, prior meeting notesand meeting videos once available
+- Link to meeting agenda, prior meeting notes and meeting videos will be made available

 ## SCITT Community Resources:
 + Website for SCITT Community: [scitt.io](https://scitt.io)